Siahat-e Gharb: Content and subject

-The book discusses the purgatory world after die and the events that happen to man from Islamic perspective.
+The book discusses the purgatory world after death and the events that happen to man from Islamic perspective.
 Siahat-e Gharb is written originally in Persian language and some people such as Morteza Motahhari and Seyyed Abdollah Fateminia also consider it as the spiritual journey of Aqa Najafi Quchani.

 Aqa Najafi Quchani has introduced the book as his purgatory reports and narrated it in first person.
 The prose of Siahat-e Gharb belongs to the early fourteenth century SH and it uses many Arabic and Islamic religious expressions.
 Verses and hadiths have not been translated in the text of the book and are in Arabic.

 The narration of the book Siahat-e Gharb begins with the sentence "And I am dead" and simply puts the audience in a different place.
 This sentence is one of the most memorable, general and popular examples of the beginning of the scheme (opening).
 The whole story is based on this sentence in the afterlife and the Barzakh world.